kct2020/keithtaylor-11ty-portway/README.md

 Quick test to see how it looks and feels.
 Showing at keithtaylor.pages.dev

+Conclusion:
+I like the layout of blog "cards".
+But I don't need Portway.
+So I'd have to take that out.
+However, there are no tags, and I don't want to spend a lot of time coding.
+Therefore, I'll leave this for now.

 ## 211024 1st Config
 - README project notes
 - src/_data/site.json